Org architecture

 Ownership tokens are independent from governance tokens.
 A Director-tier role doesn't automatically hold equity; equity holders don't automatically have a board seat.
 Two distinct authorities.

-Governance — proposals and votes
+Governance — proposals and votes (protocol roadmap)

 draft proposal → table → quorum → timelock → execute